Intelligence-Led Community Policing, Community Prosecution, and Community Partnerships (IL3CP) Final Report (10mb PDF)

 IL3CP has fostered significant across-the-board reductions in serious crime, dramatic in several offense classes, since its inception in 2008.
 Notably, the initial implementation of IL3CP did not require any additional staff or funding for the RCDAO or local law enforcement agencies in Rockland County.

-The IACP has obtained grant funding from the Office of Community Oriented Policing Services (COPS), United States Department of Justice to replicate and evaluate the IL3CP model in three pilot cities: Mesa, Arizona; Newport News, Virginia; and Saint Paul, Minnesota.
-Information obtained from the pilot cities will be analyzed and developed into a toolkit that illustrates the IL3CP model.
-The toolkit will be used to guide communities through the process of implementing a successful IL3CP model.
-Delivery of the toolkit is expected in time for the IACP annual conference in October 2012.
+The IACP obtained grant funding from the Office of Community Oriented Policing Services (COPS), United States Department of Justice to replicate and evaluate the IL3CP model in three pilot cities: Mesa, Arizona; Newport News, Virginia; and Saint Paul, Minnesota.
+Information obtained from the pilot cities was analyzed and developed into a report that illustrates the IL3CP model.
+The report can be used to guide communities through the process of implementing a successful IL3CP model.

-Participants from the three pilot cities received training in the IL3CP concept from the RCDAO at the start of the project and will receive additional training as needed throughout the project.
-Community surveys will also be conducted in each of the cities at both the start and conclusion of the project.
-The primary objective of the survey will be to determine community perceptions of crime in the communities where the IL3CP project is implemented.
-IACP staff and representatives from the RCDAO will also conduct site visits to each pilot city to monitor project developments, provide technical resources and assistance, as well as document adjustments, hurdles faced, and lessons learned throughout the project implementation.
+Participants from the three pilot cities received training in the IL3CP concept from the RCDAO at the start of the project and received additional training as needed throughout the project.
+Community surveys were also conducted in each of the cities at both the start and conclusion of the project.
+The primary objective of the survey was to determine community perceptions of crime in the communities where the IL3CP project is implemented.
+IACP staff and representatives from the RCDAO also conducted site visits to each pilot city to monitor project developments, provide technical resources and assistance, as well as document adjustments, hurdles faced, and lessons learned throughout the project implementation.

 About the Project Sites: